airbnb/binaryalert/docs/source/adding-yara-rules.rst

 ---------------
 There may be times you want to disable certain YARA rules, but not delete them (e.g. rules with high false-positive rates).
 Since only ``.yar`` and ``.yara`` files in the ``rules/`` directory tree are bundled in a BinaryAlert deploy, you can simply rename ``rules.yar`` to any other extension, e.g. ``rules.yar.DISABLED``, to skip it during rules compilation.

 If you want to disable an individual rule (not the entire file), you can either comment it out or prefix the rule with the ``private`` modifier to elide it from reported YARA match results.
-Unfortunately, there is no easy way to automatically *remove* individual rules from a file.

 .. _testing_yara_rules: